What are the main elements of a brand?

 - What does your target market want?

-- What need are you aiming to fulfil?
+- What need are you aiming to fulfill?

 - Does your target market have specific expectations; for instance, particular sensitivities towards culture, ecology, sustainability?